leklachu/endless-sky-syndicate/flow.md

 Collaborate with the pug

 - ask pug for help... what do they say?
+	+ something derogatory about humans and their genetically-engineered abomination, and always having to help out
 - pug provide ship with jump drive? or something? one-time wormhole? cf. elves-help-deep-against-alphas-long-ago
 - would be cool if this gives a unique outfit reward